-Livestorm is an advanced online event hosting platform for people who want to set up webinars regularly and monetize them.
-You can take it for a test run for free with up to 30 active contacts (i.e. people who attended a live session) and webinars running for up to 20 minutes.
+Livestorm is an advanced online platform for hosting virtual events and for people who want to set up webinars regularly and monetize them.
+You can take it for a test run with a free trial for up to 30 active contacts (i.e., people who attended a live session) and webinars running for up to 20 minutes.
 Their paid plans start from $99 per month and can be scaled gradually as you grow your attendee count.

-This platform is ideal for coaches who want to start their own paid membership program and share valuable content with their members regularly.
-With their business plan ($119 per month) you can even add courses to your membership.
+This webinar platform is ideal for coaches who want to start their own paid membership program and share valuable content with their members regularly.
+With their business plan ($119 per month), you can even add courses to your membership.

-Hopin is actually an online event platform where you can host entire conferences running for several days but they also have a free plan that’s ideal for webinars.
+RingCentral Events (formerly known as Hopin) is actually an online event platform where you can host entire conferences running for several days, but they also have a free plan that’s ideal for webinars.
 With their basic plan, you can host short events that last up to two hours with 100 participants or less.
 You can make your webinar free or collect ticket fees, in which case Hopin takes 15% of your payments.

-Though you can’t record your webinars with a free plan, you’ll have access to a number of advanced features that can’t be found on other webinar platforms such as networking or closed captions.
-If you want to organize a virtual conference, they have plenty of features to support you with that in their premium plans that we’ve written about in the following guide.
+Though you can’t record your webinars with a free plan, you’ll have access to a number of advanced features that can’t be found on other webinar platforms, such as networking or closed captions.
+If you want to organize a virtual conference, they have plenty of features to support you with in their premium plans, which we’ve written about in the following guide.